 The opportunity to join the gathering of Laureates in Lindau is provided exclusively to outstanding young economists aged up to 35 (with individual exceptions for e.g. parental leave, military/civil service) – undergraduates, PhD students, and post-doc researchers.
 In order to participate in a meeting, they must pass a multi-step application and selection process.

-Applicants who have successfully mastered the application process undoubtedly represent the emerging generation of leading scientists and researchers.
+Applicants who have successfully mastered the application process undoubtedly represent the emerging generation of leading economists and researchers.
 Apart from taking the one-time chance to participate in a Lindau Meeting, these young economists become part of a special community – a network of excellence.
 As alumni of the Lindau Meetings, former participants stay connected with each other and become ambassadors of the scientific dialogue fostered by the Lindau Meetings.

 Nomination and Application Process